- Who should apply?

 - Individuals planning to change your career path and getting into the sought-after accounting sectors

 Applicants without a major/minor concentration in accounting must take and pass the Accounting Boot Camp.
 If an applicant’s overall GPA is 3.0 or better the GMAT is not required.
-Otherwise, a minimum GMAT score of 550 is required.
+Otherwise, a GMAT score is required.

 Can I audit an accounting class?

 Graduate Business alumni have the opportunity to audit classes for a nominal fee of $500.
 This is an important benefit to note for M.S. in Accounting alumni because it allows them the opportunity to revisit specific curriculum that can enhance their readiness for the CPA licensure or serve as a refresher for industry professionals.